-- You will be taken to an injection room for a brief medical history and we will explain the procedure to you. - A small cannula will be inserted into one of your veins and a blood sample taken to ensure your blood sugar level is within the acceptable range.
-The radioactive FDG will then be injected. - You will then rest quietly for approximately 1 hour while the injection is absorbed into your body. - You will then be asked to go to the toilet to empty your bladder before the scan. - You will then be asked to lie flat on the scanning bed and will be required to keep as still as possible, but you can breathe as normal.
-If you think you may struggle to do this, please speak to us before your appointment. - The scan will take 30-45 minutes. - A member of staff will be able to see and hear you throughout but will not be in the same room as you. - Please expect to be in the department for 2-3 hours.
+- You will be taken to an injection room for a brief medical history and we will explain the procedure explained. - A small cannula will be inserted into one of your veins and a blood sample taken to ensure your blood sugar level is within the acceptable range.
+You will then be asked to sit in a dark room on your own and rest quietly for 30 minutes. - Then the radioactive sugar will be injected and you will be asked to rest quietly in the room for another 30 minutes whilst the injection is absorbed into your body. - Immediately prior to your scan, you will be sent to the toilet to empty your bladder. - You will then be asked to lie flat on the scanning bed and will be required to keep as still as possible, but you can breathe as normal.
+If you think you may struggle to do this, please speak to us before your appointment. - The scan will take 20-30 minutes.
+A member of staff will be able to see and hear you throughout but will not be in the same room as you. - Please expect to be in the department for 2-3 hours.